-In this section, a linear MPC based on Deep EDMD, i.e., DE-MPC is proposed to show how the learned dynamical model can be utilized for controlling the nonlinear system in a linear way.
-To this end, first the learned model~\eqref{equ:DeepEDMD_dynamics} is used to define an augmented verison with the input treated as the extended state, i.e.,
+In this section, a novel model predictive controller based on Deep EDMD, i.e., DE-MPC, is proposed to show how the learned dynamical model can be utilized for controlling the nonlinear system with good performance.
+To this end, the learned model~\eqref{equ:DeepEDMD_dynamics} is firstly used to define an augmented version with the input treated as the extended state, i.e.,

 where $\Delta u_t=u_t-u_{t-1}$,